slidedown/slidedown/README.md

 ## Attribution

 @dtao started [this project](https://github.com/dtao/slidedown) (big thanks BTW).
-@cyrusn and @leesei discovered it, added features to it and created this organiztion.
+@cyrusn and @leesei discovered it, added features to it and created this organization.